CultureHistoryReligion

 When a Christian king and a Muslim caliph united against their common foes

-Despite the official holy war between and Christendom, Abbasid Caliph Harun al-Rashid and Holy Roman Emperor Charlemagne exchanged lavish gifts, including an elephant named Abu al-Abbas, and built a largely forgotten alliance.
-This reveals how Christians and Muslims can simultaneously be foes and friends and how sharing a is no guarantee of peace, just as belonging to different faiths is no assurance of war.
+Despite the official holy war between Islam and , Abbasid Caliph Harun al-Rashid and Holy Roman Emperor exchanged lavish gifts, including an elephant named Abu al-Abbas, and built a largely forgotten alliance.
+This reveals how Christians and Muslims can simultaneously be foes and friends and how sharing a religion is no guarantee of peace, just as belonging to different faiths is no assurance of war.

 There once lived two emperors who ruled over two of the grandest empires of their time and whose names would resonate for centuries to come as legendary embodiments of what was supposedly noble and brave in Christendom and Islam.
 Even though Holy Roman Emperor Charlemagne, also known as Charles the Great or Karl der Grosse (c.
 747-814), and Abbasid Caliph Harun al-Rashid (c.
 763-809) were officially enemies in a cosmic conflict between good and evil, believers and infidels, they acted like long-distance lovers with bottomless pockets, lavishing on each other luxurious and beguiling gifts.